Tanish018/Stake-Mines/README.md

-This a similar app to Stake Mines made using HTML, CSS and JavaScript.
+This is a similar app to Stake Mines made using HTML, CSS and JavaScript.